NuTyX/packages-x86_64/README.md

  It should shows all the packages available.

-#### 11. If you want to build the 'kde' collection from the sources
+#### 11. If you want to build the 'base-extra' collection from the sources

     # bash scripts/base-extra -a